gandra70/Trend-EA/README.md

 License

-The project is released under the GNU GPLv3 license, so that means the software is copyrighted, however, you have the freedom to use, change or share the software for any purpose as long as the modified version stays free.
-See: GNU FAQ.
+The project is free to use.
+So you have the freedom to use, change or share the software for any purpose as long as the modified version stays free.

-You should have received a copy of the GNU General Public License along with this program (check the LICENSE file).
-If not, see http://www.gnu.org/licenses/.

 Copyright information